wesleyfriedman/react-router-nested-routes-web-0916/README.md

 }
 ```

-Now, we can easily link between our new movie list and our MovieShow component!
+Now, we can easily link between our new movie list and our MoviesShow component!

 ### Redirecting